 - 203 students representing 67 projects

-- 20 districts (3 additional districts were ultimately unable to participate): Billerica, Cambridge, Cohasset, Dighton-Rehoboth, Fitchburg, Haverhill, Hudson, Medfield, Medway, Mendon-Upton, Monomoy, New Heights, North Andover, Pappas Rehabilitation Hospital for Children, Scituate, Somerset Berkley, Sudbury, Westford, Worcester
+- 20 school districts: Billerica, Cambridge, Cohasset, Dighton-Rehoboth, Fitchburg, Haverhill, Hudson, Medfield, Medway, Mendon-Upton, Monomoy, New Heights, North Andover, Pappas Rehabilitation Hospital for Children, Scituate, Somerset Berkley, Sudbury, Westford, Worcester

 - 80 community advisors